FoldingAtHome/fah-node/README.md

 #### Login to the node

-To login, visit your node's web page.
+To log in, visit your node's web page.
 E.g. https://node.example.com/.
-Then click on the protein icon to login.
-If everything is setup correctly, you should reach the admin web page.
+Then click on the protein icon to log in.
+If everything is set up correctly, you should reach the admin web page.

 ## Security